Private beta The personal memory layer for your digital life

 Download the extension Coming soon In the meantime: copy any slice straight from your dashboard as clean text.

-Booking trips.
+Planning trips.
 Filling carts.
 Picking up where you left off.

 The three loops where Freemind earns its keep on day one.